 If there is a misunderstanding about a subject, and the truth will help you be healthier, I will provide details that I hope can help clear up the misunderstanding.
 I will name the names of people and products when I review an issue.

-For instance, articles in the newspapers and incorrect statements by well-known people who are supposed to be nutritional experts like Dr. Andrew Weil and Dr. Mercola raised unjustified concerns about vitamin A supplements being "toxic."
+For instance, articles in the biased newspapers, such as the New York Times, and incorrect statements by well-known people who are supposed to be nutritional experts like Dr. Andrew Weil and Dr. Mercola raised unjustified concerns about vitamin A supplements being "toxic."

 Vitamin A is an essential nutrient, which means that you must have it for normal health and well-being and even to stay alive.
 Vitamin A is critical for the health of the eyes, lungs, bones, skin and immune system.